Dehumidifier Coils Icing Up – Here’s How to Fix?

 Continuing to use it can cause damage to the frozen coils and may make the motor and compressor both over-function and eventually burn out.

-How To Repair a Dehumidifier When the Coils Are Icing Up?
+How to Repair a Dehumidifier When the Coils are Icing Up?

 Just because the dehumidifier freezes up doesn’t mean it won’t ever work again.